ted-ncg/labs/04-account-repository.md

   }
   ```

-### Notes
+### Notes and Questions

-* Figure out what appropriate Java Collection class to use to store the accounts so that it's easy to find `Account`'s by their `id`.
+* What is appropriate Java Collection class to use to store the accounts so that it's easy to find `Account`'s by their `id`.

-* You will want an AccountRepository constructor that can take a `List<Account>` to "pre-load" the repository with data.
+* You will want an `AccountRepository` constructor that can take a `List<Account>` to "pre-load" the repository with data.
 For example, you should be able to (in your test) create an AccountRepository like this:

   ```java
   @Test